panicmechanic/ZMD/Readme.md

 The game seeks to (eventually) have a focus on combat, with tight mechanics and realisism.
 The game should be short, around 3-5 hours to win, but have enough breadth and depth to keep the player from acheiving mastery easily.
+It should include bonus levels with a similar mechanic to DCSS's wings.

 There should be many different level types for you to interact with, providing a great variety of challenges and problems to solve with brains or brawn as you continue your